 RAF stops flights to Brize Norton as ‘runway has melted’

+Britain’s biggest air base forced to divert planes due to extreme weather

-The RAF has reportedly halted flights in and out of its biggest airbase because the “runway has melted” on a day of extremely hot weather.
+The RAF has halted flights in and out of its biggest airbase after the runway reportedly melted on a day of extremely hot weather.

-RAF Brize Norton in Oxfordshire was forced to divert traffic to other airfields after the tarmac began to warp in the heat, a source told Sky News.
+RAF Brize Norton in Oxfordshire was forced to divert traffic to other airfields due to safety concerns, a spokesperson said.

+A source told Sky News the decision was taken on Monday morning because the runway’s tarmac had melted in the heat.

 In a statement the RAF confirmed flights were being sent elsewhere as they could not take off safely from Brize Norton.

-The air force said the diversions had not interfered with its operations.
+The air force said the diversions had not interfered with military business.

 “During this period of extreme temperature flight safety remains the RAF’s top priority, so aircraft are using alternative airfields in line with a long-established plan.
 This means there is no impact on RAF operations,” the statement said.